AimTuxOfficial/AimTux/README.md

 ## Aimtux is currently a detected cheat, concerning the GDB injector.
 ### It is recommended that you do not use this cheat for the time being.

+## To every people asking if it still detected, no bans were recorded by the wave of 6/7/17 on any linux cheats(over 40k bans of Windows cheats. ) , So try at your own risk.=

 ![banner](http://aimtux.net/images/banner.png)

 [![Join the chat at https://www.gitter.im/AimTuxOfficial/lobby](https://img.shields.io/gitter/room/TechnologyAdvice/Stardust.svg?style=flat-square)](https://www.gitter.im/AimTuxOfficial/lobby)